h3abionet/agvd-docs/docs/docs.md

 ---

 layout: page
-# title: Documentation
+#title: Documentation
-# heading: Home
+heading:
 permalink: /docs
 ---

-# There are various way to get to know AGVD:
+There are various way to get to know AGVD:

  - Tutorials:
    - [Register](/tutorials/register)